 Queensland’s Births, Deaths and Marriages Registration Act 2003 (Qld) (BDMR Act) requires notification of every birth to be forwarded to the Registrar-General of Births, Deaths and Marriages (the registrar) within two working days of the birth (s 5 BDMR Act).
 If the birth occurs in a hospital, this notification will be made by the hospital.
 If the child is born in some other place, the midwife or doctor, mother or other attendant should make the notification.

 The mother and father of a child are required to lodge details of the birth of their child with the registrar within 60 days after the birth.
 In certain circumstances the registrar can accept an application from one parent (ss 8, 9 BDMR Act).

 The registrar will not certify someone as a parent unless that person signs the birth registration application, and the registrar is satisfied that that person is a parent of the child (s 10 BDMR Act).
 However, there are exceptions to this in certain circumstances (s 10(3) BDMR Act).

 If information on the birth certificate changes, an application can be made for re-registration of the birth (s 14 BDMR Act).
 This includes a change to a person’s adoption register, a change to parentage by a parentage order or if parentage is changed by a cultural recognition order and registered under this Act.

 Name of the child

 The child’s name must be stated in the birth registration application.
 If only one name is stated, it is taken as being the child’s surname.
-If the parents cannot agree on a name for the child, the registrar may choose one.
+If the name is a prohibited name, the parents cannot agree on a name or there is no name for the child, the registrar may choose one.
 Either parent may also apply to a Magistrates Court to decide a child’s name (s 12 BDMR Act).